ConorChurch/ConorChurch/README.md

 - ⚡ Fun fact: ...
 -->

-I'm interested in fullstack projects/work
+I'm interested in fullstack projects/work with experience with Typescript, React, React Native, Python, Django and Flask.

 ## Projects